Introduction to the types of ganache in chocolate making

 For me, I see two types of salty ganache:

-That one that indeed goes with the French “Aperitif” taste, with some tangy bites.
+That one indeed goes with the French “Aperitif” taste, with some tangy bites.
 This one is truly enjoyed for a wonderful meal, maybe even with a glass of white wine.
-I put out in my chocolate store an assortment.
+I put it out in my chocolate store as an assortment.
 It ended up being rather successful;-)

 The salt serves as a counterbalance to the sugar that mitigates the sweetness and emphasizes other flavors present in the ganache.
 Furthermore, it has hygroscopic properties, meaning that it has the capacity to absorb more water than sugar.
 This could be advantageous in making the ganache last longer.

-Of course, you desire to decorate with it, here you go: On the top of bonbon chocolat , (after having enrobed the bonbon chocolat) drop a pinch of salt (Fleur de sel de Guérande, one of the best) ;-))
+Of course, if you desire to decorate with it, here you go: On the top of the bonbon chocolat (after having enrobed the bonbon chocolate), drop a pinch of salt (Fleur de sel de Guérande, one of the best) ;-))

 – Ganaches with alcohol:

-These ganaches contain a varying amount of alcohol.
+These ganaches contain varying amounts of alcohol.
 The alcohol used is often brandy, liqueur or cream.
-However, there are many different possibilities here too: beer, wine, etc. can also be part of the celebration.
+However, there are many different possibilities here, too: beer, wine, etc., can also be part of the celebration.

 In the past, the main role of alcohol in ganache was to help preserve it.
 Now, I highly recommend using high-quality spirits to add complementary alcoholic flavors to the ganache.

-For exemple: You want to create an Orange ganache, you ‘ll use the orange juice, the orange zest, and you can sublim it with a bit of “Cointreau” liquor or “Grand-Marnier” liquor, “Dom-Pacello” or even “L’Original Combier“
+For example, if You want to create an Orange ganache, you’ll use orange juice the orange zest, and you can sublime it with a bit of “Cointreau” liquor or “Grand-Marnier” liquor, “Dom-Pacello” or even “L’Original Combier“

 Just a tip for Ganache with alcohol: